ArtsemiY/TomoBEAR-test/Tutorials.md

-The following paragraphs will explain the changes you need to do to the file to be able to run tomoBEAR on your local machine
+The following paragraphs will explain the changes you need to do to the JSON file to be able to run tomoBEAR on your local machine.

 # HIV1 (EMPIAR-10164)